What’s the problem with student debt?

 Q: What rate of return can member-investors expect?

-Our models show that member-investors can expect a 1-1.5% rate of return on their capital contributions.
+Our models show that member-investors can expect a 1.0-1.5% rate of return on their capital contributions.
+For the first three years of operation (2016 – 2018), our average rate of return was 1.14%, and we expect to achieve higher rates in the future.
 That said, capital contributions are considered equity in the overall business (vs. a government secured CD, for example), and therefore we cannot guarantee a return on investment.
-The rate of return is variable because members all share in the profits and losses of the business at a proportion equal to their stake of equity.
+The rate of return is variable because members all share in the profits and losses of the business at a proportion equal to their stake in the cooperative.

 Q: How does SSCoFi’s model mitigate risk?